Luke Walton out as Lakers coach

 Notice Walton thanked the Buss family and nobody else.
 Not Magic, not Pelinka, nobody.

-Walton was 98-148 in three years as the Lakers coach, but with a young team that was not going to win much.
-In his second season the younger Lakers — Brandon Ingram, Lonzo Ball, Kyle Kuzma — showed development and the team played surprisingly good defense.
+Walton was 98-148 in three years as the Lakers coach, but that was seen as respectable considering he was handed a young team that was not going to win much.
+In his second season, the younger Lakers — Brandon Ingram, Lonzo Ball, Kyle Kuzma — showed development and the team played surprisingly good defense.
 However, when the Lakers got LeBron this summer the equation changed, the Lakers became much more about winning now, and that did not happen this season for a variety of reasons, only a few of which should be on Walton.
-He still has a good reputation as a coach around the league.
+Still, Walton was going to lose his job and everyone knew it.
+Walton included.

 Steve Kerr stood up for his former assistant Walton in a statement at the Warriors practice Friday.